What does rental car insurance cover exactly and do you need it?

 Credit card insurance

 Your yearly credit card fee has to be good for something, right?
-It depends on your card.
+However, not all credit cards offer rental car insurance, and usually, coverage varies by card.
 Most credit card providers that offer auto insurance will require you to use their cards to pay for rentals.
-Others, like BMO and CIBC will also require you to decline the collision damage and/or loss damage waivers from the rental company.
-Plus, you only have 48 hours to make a claim for damage, loss or theft.
+Others may also require you to decline the collision damage and/or loss damage waivers from the rental company.

 “The critical point, always, is take the time before you need to rent a vehicle to look to see what is the best option for you,” says Karageorgos.
-“Is the best option purchasing the policy through the rental car company — or is it adding the endorsement on your policy?
-If you rent vehicles regularly, sit down, talk to your insurance representative or wherever you get your insurance from.
-Ask those questions and determine what the best thing is and, if you're thinking about just using your credit card, you might want to try and read the agreements.”
-Confused car renters can also call the IBC for help.
+“If you rent vehicles regularly, sit down, talk to your insurance representative or wherever you get your insurance from.”

-Here’s the bottom line.
-When you decide to rent a car, it helps to read the fine print of your auto insurance policy and your credit card agreement.
+Here’s the bottom line: When you decide to rent a car, it helps to read the fine print of your auto insurance policy and your credit card agreement.
 You don’t want to be unprepared in case you end up in an accident.